maver01/backend-suite/framework-java-SE/project-database-v1/README.md

 7. Access MySQL shell as the root user:
    `sudo mysql -u root -p`
    Input password created in previous point, or press ENTER if none was created.
-8. Create a user (user-name-v1) and create a password (test1234) they can use to access database:
+8. Create a user (mstestv1) and create a password (test1234) they can use to access database:
-   `CREATE USER 'user-name-v1'@'localhost' IDENTIFIED BY 'test1234';`
+   `CREATE USER 'mstestv1'@'localhost' IDENTIFIED BY 'test1234';`
+9. List users:
+   `SELECT user, host FROM mysql.user;`
-9. Exit:
+10. Exit:
     `exit`

-Create Users:
+Access as User:

 1. Access MySQL as root:
-   `sudo mysql -u user-name-v1 -p`
+   `sudo mysql -u root -p`
 2. Access MYSQL as a specific user:
-   `sudo mysql -u root -p`
+   `sudo mysql -u mstestv1 -p`

 Grant privileges:

-1. Give a certain user permissions (from root, assuming test is name of db):
+1. Give a certain user (mstestv1) all permissions (from root, assuming testv1 is name of database):
-   `GRANT ALL PRIVILEGES ON test.* TO 'user'@'localhost';`
+   `GRANT ALL PRIVILEGES ON testv1.* TO 'mstestv1'@'localhost';`
+2. Saving changes.
+   `FLUSH PRIVILEGES;`

 Hello World example with a database, CRUD operations.
 This database is called testv1, with one table called Person.